-The main strategy of the proof of Theorem \ref{LDPThm} is by showing the mod-$\phi$ convergence as defined in \cite{modphi} and apply their Theorem 3.4.
+The main strategy of the proof of Theorem \ref{LDPThm} is to show the mod-$\phi$ convergence and apply Theorem 3.2.2. in \cite{modphi}.
 The proof of Theorem \ref{LDPThm} relies on a series of lemmas and propositions that we will state later.
 We will first recall and discuss some well-known properties for the linear Hawkes process that will be used extensively in our proofs later.

 Hawkes and Oakes \cite{HawkesII} first discovered that a linear Hawkes process has an immigration-birth representation.
-The immigrants (roots) arrive according to a standard Poisson process $\bar{N}$ with intensity $\nu>0$ at time $t$.
-Each immigrant generates children according to a Galton-Watson tree, that is, the number of children of each immigrant follows a Poisson distribution with parameter $\Vert h\Vert_{L^{1}}$, and each child will independently generate children according to the same Poisson distribution, and so on and so forth.
-In addition, when the children are born, they are born at the same time, with the probability density function $\frac{h(t)}{\Vert h\Vert_{L^{1}}}$ for being born at time $t$.
-Then, the Hawkes process $N_{t}$ is the number of all the immigrants and their descendants that arrive on the time interval $[0,t]$.
+The immigrants (roots) arrive according to a standard Poisson process $\bar{N}$ with intensity $\nu>0$.
+Each immigrant generates children according to a Galton-Watson tree.
+Indeed, for an immigrant that arrives at time $s$, children are generated according to a Poisson process with intensity $h(t-s)$ at time $t\geq s$, and each child will generate children independently following the same mechanism.
+It turns out that the total number of children generated by the immigrant follows a Poisson distribution with parameter $\Vert h\Vert_{L^{1}}$ and conditional on the total number of children generated by the immigrant, say $K$, then the birth times of the children subtracting the arrival time of the immigrant are distributed as the order statistics of $k$ i.i.d. random variables with density $h(\cdot)/\Vert h\Vert_{L^{1}}$.
+Finally, the Hawkes process $N_{t}$ is the number of all the immigrants and their descendants that arrive on the time interval $[0,t]$.

-By the immigration-birth representation for linear Hawkes processes, it is well-known that one can compute that, see e.g. \cite{ZhuMDP,KarabashZhu,GZ4}, for any $z\in\mathbb{C}$, such that
+By using the immigration-birth representation for linear Hawkes processes, it is known that (see e.g. \cite{ZhuMDP,KarabashZhu,GZ4})